 - Bake ricotta until hot and browned around edges, about 10 to 15 minutes.

-- Serve Ricotta Dip hot with bread and veggies, such as carrots and grape tomatoes.
+- Serve hot with bread and veggies for dipping.
 Enjoy!